-This course problema<zes the link between culture and globaliza<on, with a focus on how the poli<cal, economy, and social transforma<ons which signal the era of globaliza<on intersect and transform cultural produc<on and iden<ty.
-It seeks to analyze how globaliza<on influences iden<ty and culture and the ways in which these interact with social differences such as race, gender, and class.
-Students will become acquainted with different theories of globaliza<on and culture such as Edward Said's influen<al theory of orientalism, Anna Tsing's formula<ons around the 'fric<ons' of global interconnectedness, and Gloria Wekker's deconstruc<on of Dutch mul<culturalism.
-Moreover, the course encourages students to cri<cally think on the ques<on raised by globaliza<on in regards our rela<on to our natural environment and wider ecological ques<ons, and to <e the thema<cs raised by the course to pressing issues of our day.
-Themes: Cultural Diversity; Gender and Ethnicity; Mul<culturalism; Orientalism; Occidentalism; Migra<on; Ecology; Capitalism Disciplinary perspec<ves: Cultural Studies, Migra<on Studies, Gender and Diversity Studies, Sociology.
+This course problematizes the link between culture and globalization, with a focus on how the political, economy, and social transformations which signal the era of globalization intersect and transform cultural production and identity.
+It seeks to analyze how globalization influences identity and culture and the ways in which these interact with social differences such as race, gender, and class.
+Students will become acquainted with different theories of globalization and culture such as Edward Said's influential theory of orientalism, Anna Tsing's formulations around the 'frictions' of global interconnectedness, and Gloria Wekker's deconstruction of Dutch multiculturalism.
+Moreover, the course encourages students to critically think on the question raised by globalization in regards our relation to our natural environment and wider ecological questions, and to tie the thematics raised by the course to pressing issues of our day.
+Themes: Cultural Diversity; Gender and Ethnicity; Multiculturalism; Orientalism; Occidentalism; Migration; Ecology; Capitalism Disciplinary perspectives: Cultural Studies, Migration Studies, Gender and Diversity Studies, Sociology.